Ko te aroha

 Get Support

-We will continue championing the mana of Whānau Ora alongside our Rangitāmiro Partners throughout Region 1 who deliver a wide range of support services including:
+We champion the mana of Whānau Ora alongside our 51 Rangitāmiro Partners throughout Region 1 who deliver a wide range of support services including:

 Whānau Hauora, Housing, Kai, Kaumātua, Tamariki and Rangatāhi, Pēpi, Parenting, Oranga Hinengaro, Healthy lifestyle, Employment and Financial Security, Rongoā and a lot more.